About IBS (Irritable Bowel Syndrome)

-Physicians may also recommend exclusionary IBS diets such as excluding or reducing high fat foods, sugars, caffeine, and alcohol.
-According to the American College of Gastroenterology (ACG) IBS 2018 Monograph, diet alone may not be practicable to manage your IBS long term.7 Where possible, sustainable dietary improvements that do not create long-term nutrient imbalances should be part of your overall IBS program implemented with your physician.
+Physicians may also recommend exclusionary IBS diets such as excluding or reducing high-fat foods, sugars, caffeine, and alcohol.
+According to the American College of Gastroenterology (ACG) IBS 2018 Monograph, diet alone may not be practicable to manage your IBS long term.7 Where possible, sustainable dietary improvements that do not create long-term nutrient imbalances should be part of an overall IBS program implemented with your physician.

 Physicians may recommend common stress management tools including regular exercise, taking time to relax, and getting an adequate amount of sleep every night.

-Physicians may either prescribe medications or recommend over-the-counter products to manage IBS.
+Physicians may either prescribe medications or recommend nonprescription products to manage IBS.
 Commonly prescribed and recommended products can include laxatives, anti-diarrheals, and antispasmodics.
-Almost all currently offered medications can have side effects, so always consult a physician for any resulting side effects, or if the product is not providing relief from symptoms.
+Almost all currently offered medications can have side effects or drug interactions, so always consult a physician about any resulting side effects, or if the product is not providing relief from symptoms.

 The Distinctive Nutritional Requirements for People Who Have IBS

 People with IBS usually suffer from diarrhea, constipation or both.
 These conditions reflect the movement of food through the GI tract that is either too fast or too slow.
 This irregular movement can cause poor digestion, malabsorption of nutrients and loss of electrolytes.
-IBS is associated with growth of bad bacteria and excess mucus in the gut, which can disrupt the absorption of essential nutrients.
-IBS is also associated with low absorption of certain sugars, and healthcare professionals recommend restricting sugars, gradually increasing fiber in the diet, starting with 2-3 grams per day.
+IBS is associated with growth of bad bacteria and excess mucus in the gut, which can disrupt the digestion and absorption of essential nutrients.8 IBS is also associated with low absorption of certain sugars, and healthcare professionals recommend restricting sugars while gradually increasing fiber in the diet, starting with 2-3 grams per day.